Abundance of the chemical elements: Universe

 The abundance of chemical elements in the universe is dominated by the large amounts of hydrogen and helium which were produced during Big Bang nucleosynthesis.
 Remaining elements, making up only about 2% of the universe, were largely produced by supernovae and certain red giant stars.
 Lithium, beryllium, and boron, despite their low atomic number, are rare because, although they are produced by nuclear fusion, they are destroyed by other reactions in the stars.
 Their natural occurrence is the result of cosmic ray spallation of carbon, nitrogen and oxygen in a type of nuclear fission reaction.
 The elements from carbon to iron are relatively more abundant in the universe because of the ease of making them in supernova nucleosynthesis.
 Elements of higher atomic numbers than iron (element 26) become progressively rarer in the universe, because they increasingly absorb stellar energy in their production.
 Also, elements with even atomic numbers are generally more common than their neighbors in the periodic table, due to favorable energetics of formation (see Oddo–Harkins rule), and among the lightest nuclides helium through sulfur the most abundant isotopes of equal number of protons and neutrons.

 Hydrogen is the most abundant element in the Universe; helium is second.
 All others are orders of magnitude less common.
 After this, the rank of abundance does not continue to correspond to the atomic number.
 Oxygen has abundance rank 3, but atomic number 8.

 There are 80 known stable elements, and the lightest 16 comprise 99.9% of the ordinary matter of the universe.
 These same 16 elements, hydrogen through sulfur, fall on the initial linear portion of the table of nuclides (also called the Segrè plot), a plot of the proton versus neutron numbers of all matter both ordinary and exotic, containing hundreds of stable isotopes and thousands more that are unstable.
 The Segrè plot is initially linear because (aside from hydrogen) the vast majority of ordinary matter (99.4% in the Solar System) contains an equal number of protons and neutrons (Z=N).

-The abundance of the lightest elements is well predicted by the standard cosmological model, since they were mostly produced shortly (i.e., within a few hundred seconds) after the Big Bang, in a process known as Big Bang nucleosynthesis.
+The abundance of the elements up to lithium is well predicted by the standard cosmological model, since they were mostly produced shortly (i.e., within a few hundred seconds) after the Big Bang, in a process known as Big Bang nucleosynthesis.
 Heavier elements were mostly produced much later, in stellar nucleosynthesis.

-Hydrogen and helium are estimated to make up roughly 74% and 24% of all baryonic matter in the universe respectively.
-Despite comprising only a very small fraction of the universe, the remaining "heavy elements" can greatly influence astronomical phenomena.
-Only about 2% (by mass) of the Milky Way galaxy's disk is composed of heavy elements.